-663 - SMALL ENGINES II Semester 1 Credit Offered at Elkhorn High School and Elkhorn South High School ONLY

-Description: This class is a comprehensive small engines program designed to help students understand the theory and principles of two-cycle engine operation and engine maintenance along with the various systems of a four-cycle engine.
-Two-cycle theory of small engine operation principles along with the study of four-cycle systems will be presented by using textbooks and videos along with small engine models.
+663 - SMALL ENGINES II Semester 1 Credit Offered at Elkhorn High School and Elkhorn South High School ONLY Description: This class is a comprehensive small engines program designed to help students understand the theory and principles of two-cycle engine operation and engine maintenance along with the various systems of a four-cycle engine.
+Two-cycle theory of small engine models.
 This class includes both the disassembly and reassembly of a small two-cycle engine along with overhauling and tune ups of both four- and two-cycle engines.